 Work in progress

-This software is not completly production ready and work in progress.
+This software is alpha software and work in progress.
 We started in September 2011 and many things are still to do and unfinished.
 This software is not usable in a production environment and not all features are finished.

 The first goal is to create a 1.0 version which has the same features as XNA and which behaves the same way.